repozilla2/sentinel-proxy/README.md

 Without an independent enforcement layer, an LLM/ROS stack can issue unsafe actuator commands directly to hardware.

+For example: a misconfigured planner can command full-speed motion into a hard stop, even if your high-level software stack believes limits are enforced.

 ---

 ## Open Review Requests